-"Good evening to you Ri, and to you also Eramus.
-Have I disrupted anything important?" the Prince questioned.
+"Good evening to you, Ri.
+And to you, Eramus.
+Have I disrupted anything important?"
+The Prince questioned.

 "Good evening, Prince Lyceus.
-Yes you have, but you are more imperative than what we were doing.
-Our session was just about to be concluded anyway." the tutor replied.
+Yes, you have, but you are more imperative than what we were doing.
+Our session was just about to be concluded anyway."
+The tutor answered.

-Packing up his scrolls, Eramus' footsteps moved his rotund frame towards the entryway.
+Packing up his scrolls, Eramus' footsteps carried his rotund frame towards the entryway.

 "Thank you, Lyceus.
-I was on the brink of hearing a tutorial till I'd passed out from boredom." she claimed playfully while giving him a hug.
+I was on the brink of hearing a tutorial till I passed out from boredom."
+She lightheartedly claimed, giving him a hug.

 "It couldn't have been that bad."
-Lyceus grinned, pulling away.
+Lyceus pulled away, grinning.

-Her offer of water fell on deaf ears, as Lyceus was lost in Ri's beauty.
-The apparel that she had worn to Tessa's class was still donned on her and the sight of her was amazing to him.
+Her offer of water fell on deaf ears while Lyceus got lost in Ri's beauty.
+The apparel she had worn to Tessa's class was still donned on her, and the sight amazed him.